msprev/PhiMiSci-representation-SI/README.md

-# Special issue 'Representation in the Neurosciences and AI' for Philosophy and the Mind Sciences
+# Representation in the Neurosciences and AI

+## Special issue for *Philosophy and the Mind Sciences*

 This website hosts information about the special issue.
 You can: